FOSAPREPITANT DIMEGLUMINE injection, powder, lyophilized, for solution

 8.4 Pediatric Use

 Use of fosaprepitant for injection in this age group is supported by evidence from adequate and well-controlled studies of fosaprepitant for injection in adults, with additional safety, efficacy and pharmacokinetic data in pediatric patients 6 months to 17 years.
-Efficacy was also supported by data from an adequate and well-controlled study of a 3-day oral aprepitant regimen in pediatric patients 6 months to 17 years.
+Efficacy and safety were also supported by data from an adequate and well-controlled study of a 3-day oral aprepitant regimen in pediatric patients 6 months to 17 years.
 See the full prescribing information for aprepitant capsules for complete clinical information regarding studies performed with oral aprepitant.
-Adverse reactions were similar to those reported in adult patients.
-[See Dosage and Administration (2.2), Adverse Reactions (6.1), Clinical Pharmacology (12.3)].
+Adverse reactions were similar to those reported in adult patients [See Dosage and Administration (2.2), Adverse Reactions (6.1), Clinical Pharmacology (12.3)].

 The safety and effectiveness of fosaprepitant for injection for the prevention of nausea and vomiting associated with HEC or MEC have not been established in patients less than 6 months of age.